casid/poe-stash-buddy/README.md

 - optional: ignore inventory slots you don't want to transfer (e.g. the slots you keep portal / wisdom scrolls)

 ## Usage
-- start stash buddy
+- run poe-stash-buddy.exe
-- start PoE, collect loot and go to your stash
+- run PoE, collect loot and go to your stash
 - Press CTR + SHIFT + A to insert loot from inventory to stash